-Russia defiant amid threats from West
+Russia defiant after threats from West over Ukraine

 Moscow — Russian officials struck a defiant note Monday after Western leaders threatened to further punish Moscow for escalated fighting in eastern Ukraine over the weekend.